-- Batch system takes initiation of a batch job.
+- The batch system takes initiation of a batch job.

-2. Scheduling/Dispatching: The event or activity in which the state of the process is changed from ready to running.
-It means the operating system puts the process from ready state into the running state.
-Dispatching is done by operating system when the resources are free or the process has higher priority than the ongoing process.
-There are various other cases in which the process in running state is preempted and process in ready state is dispatched by the operating system.
+The event or activity in which the state of the process is changed from ready to run.
+It means the operating system puts the process from the ready state into the running state.
+Dispatching is done by the operating system when the resources are free or the process has higher priority than the ongoing process.
+There are various other cases in which the process in the running state is preempted and the process in the ready state is dispatched by the operating system.

-3. Blocking: When a process invokes an input-output system call that blocks the process and operating system put in block mode.
-Block mode is basically a mode where process waits for input-output.
-Hence on the demand of process itself, operating system blocks the process and dispatches another process to the processor.
-Hence, in process blocking operation, the operating system puts the process in ‘waiting’ state.
+When a process invokes an input-output system call that blocks the process, and operating system is put in block mode.
+Block mode is basically a mode where the process waits for input-output.
+Hence on the demand of the process itself, the operating system blocks the process and dispatches another process to the processor.
+Hence, in process-blocking operations, the operating system puts the process in a ‘waiting’ state.

-When a timeout occurs that means the process hadn’t been terminated in the allotted time interval and next process is ready to execute, then the operating system preempts the process.
+When a timeout occurs that means the process hadn’t been terminated in the allotted time interval and the next process is ready to execute, then the operating system preempts the process.
 This operation is only valid where CPU scheduling supports preemption.
-Basically this happens in priority scheduling where on the incoming of high priority process the ongoing process is preempted.
-Hence, in process preemption operation, the operating system puts the process in ‘ready’ state.
+Basically, this happens in priority scheduling where on the incoming of high priority process the ongoing process is preempted.
+Hence, in process preemption operation, the operating system puts the process in a ‘ready’ state.

 Process termination is the activity of ending the process.
 In other words, process termination is the relaxation of computer resources taken by the process for the execution.
-Like creation, in termination also there may be several events that may lead to the process termination.
+Like creation, in termination also there may be several events that may lead to the process of termination.
 Some of them are:

-- Process completes its execution fully and it indicates to the OS that it has finished.
+- The process completes its execution fully and it indicates to the OS that it has finished.

-- Operating system itself terminates the process due to service errors.
+- The operating system itself terminates the process due to service errors.

-- There may be problem in hardware that terminates the process.
+- There may be a problem in hardware that terminates the process.